ysmood/jhash/readme.md

 * Install

-  To use it as a commadn line tool, install it globally.
+  To use it as a command line tool, install it globally.

       npm install -g ys-hash